OrenOren1/Sultan-kingdom/readme.md

 ## environvents parameters

 ```
-phython3.9 with the following libaries detailed on dependecies.txt
+phython3.9 with the following libaries detailed on requierments.txt
 ```
 ## running World of Games